-Boolean matrices (that is, matrices with 0, 1 entries) and sign matrices (with ± 1 entries) naturally appear in many areas of research.
-We use them to represent set systems and
+Boolean matrices (with 0, 1 entries) and sign matrices (with ± 1 entries) naturally appear in many areas of research1.
+We use them e.g. to represent set systems and graphs in combinatorics, concept classes in learning theory, and boolean functions in communication complexity.